 On September 4, 2014, Manny Pacquiao trained with the Golden State Warriors at their training facility in preparation for his PBA stint.

-From 2014 to 2017, Manny Pacquiao was the head coach and a player for the Philippine Basketball Association team Kia/Mahindra.
+From 2014 to 2017, Manny Pacquiao was the player-coach for the Philippine Basketball Association (PBA) team Kia/Mahindra.

-On April 15, 2015, "Kid Kulafu," a film dramatizing Manny Pacquiao's early life in boxing starring Robert "Buboy" Villar, was released.
+On April 15, 2015, "Kid Kulafu", a film based on Manny Pacquiao's early life in boxing starring Buboy Villar, was released.
+It dramatizes his life during childhood.

-On May 2, 2015, Manny Pacquiao recorded the highest selling pay-per-view boxing match in a Welterweight title fight and the highest revenue earned from ticket sales for a boxing match, both at the MGM Grand in Las Vegas, earning him Guinness World Records.
+On May 2, 2015, Manny Pacquiao recorded the highest-selling pay-per-view boxing match in a Welterweight title fight and the highest revenue earned from ticket sales for a boxing match, both at the MGM Grand in Las Vegas.

-On October 5, 2015, Manny Pacquiao formally announced his candidacy for senator under the United Nationalist Alliance (UNA) party.
+On October 5, 2015, Manny Pacquiao formally declared his candidacy for senator under the United Nationalist Alliance (UNA) party.

 On October 25, 2015, Manny Pacquiao made his first field goal in the PBA in a 108–94 loss against the Rain or Shine Elasto Painters.

-According to Forbes, in 2015, Manny Pacquiao was the world's second highest paid athlete.
+According to Forbes, Manny Pacquiao was the world's second-highest-paid athlete in 2015.

-As of 2015, Manny Pacquiao's fights had generated $1.2 billion in revenue from his 25 pay-per-view bouts.
+As of 2015, Manny Pacquiao's fights had generated $1.2 billion in revenue from 25 pay-per-view bouts.

-In 2015, Manny Pacquiao released an extended play featuring his recorded entrance song for his fight against Floyd Mayweather Jr. and subsequently announced his retirement from music.
+In 2015, Manny Pacquiao released an extended play featuring his recorded entrance song for his fight against Floyd Mayweather Jr. and shortly announced his retirement from music.

-In February 2016, Manny Pacquiao made a controversial statement on same-sex marriage, which led to criticism and the termination of his partnership with Nike.
-The Grove at Farmers Market in Los Angeles also banned him.
+In February 2016, Manny Pacquiao made controversial statements against same-sex marriage, comparing those in same-sex relationships to animals.
+This led to criticism, an apology, and the termination of his partnership with Nike.
+He was also banned from The Grove at Farmers Market in Los Angeles.

-On May 19, 2016, Manny Pacquiao was officially elected as a senator in the Philippines, garnering over 16 million votes.
+On May 19, 2016, Manny Pacquiao was formally elected as a senator by the Commission on Elections, garnering over 16 million votes and landing in 7th place.

 On August 21, 2016, Manny Pacquiao scored a career-high four points in a 97–88 victory against the Blackwater Elite, also sinking the first three-point field goal in his career.

-On September 18, 2016, Manny Pacquiao facilitated the removal of Leila de Lima from her position as chairperson of the Senate Justice committee.
+On September 18, 2016, Manny Pacquiao, aligned with the Duterte government, facilitated the ouster of Leila de Lima from the chairmanship of the Senate Justice committee.

-From June 8 to 17, 2016, Pacquiao underwent a 9-day Executive Coaching Program after winning a senate seat, conducted by various institutions, including the Development Academy of the Philippines.
+From June 8 to 17, 2016, Manny Pacquiao underwent a 9-day Executive Coaching Program crash course conducted by various institutions after winning a senate seat.

-In 2016, Manny Pacquiao decided not to compete in the Summer Olympics in Rio de Janeiro, even though professional boxers were allowed to compete for the first time.
+In 2016, Manny Pacquiao had the opportunity to compete in the Summer Olympics in Rio de Janeiro, but decided not to.

 In 2016, Manny Pacquiao ranked No. 2 on ESPN's list of top pound for pound boxers of the past 25 years.

-In 2016, Manny Pacquiao was elected as a senator of the Philippines.
+In 2016, Manny Pacquiao was elected and assumed office as a senator in the Philippines.

-In 2016, Manny Pacquiao's reign as a top-ten active boxer on The Ring's pound for pound list came to an end.
+Manny Pacquiao was the longest reigning top-ten active boxer on The Ring's pound for pound list until 2016.

-In April 2017, Pacquiao, then a senator, approached Philippine authorities in an attempt to settle his tax case with the BIR, which maintained that taxes were due even if they had been paid to the IRS in the US.
+In April 2017, Pacquiao, who was then a senator, approached Philippine authorities to settle his tax case with the BIR.
+The BIR maintained that taxes were due even if taxes were paid to the IRS.

-In 2017, Manny Pacquiao defended then-Davao City Vice Mayor Paolo Duterte from allegations related to a seized shipment of illegal drugs during a Senate hearing.
+In 2017, Manny Pacquiao defended then-Davao City Vice Mayor Paolo Duterte from allegations of involvement in a seized ₱6.4-billion drug shipment from Xiamen, China.

-In 2017, Manny Pacquiao founded the Maharlika Pilipinas Basketball League (MPBL), initially a semi-professional league.
+In 2017, Manny Pacquiao founded the Maharlika Pilipinas Basketball League, initially a semi-professional league.

-In 2017, Manny Pacquiao's contract with Bob Arum's Top Rank ended.
+Manny Pacquiao's contract ended with Bob Arum's Top Rank in 2017.

-As of February 18, 2018, information about Manny Pacquiao was deemed correct.
+As of February 18, 2018, the available information was accurate.

-In 2018, Manny Pacquiao filed a total of 31 Senate bills and backed the return of capital punishment in a bill filed alongside other senators.
+As of 2018, Manny Pacquiao had filed a total of 31 Senate bills during the 17th Congress and backed the return of capital punishment in a bill filed alongside Senator Bato dela Rosa and Bong Go.

 In 2018, Manny Pacquiao signed with Al Haymon's Premier Boxing Champions (PBC) promotion.

-In June 2019, Manny Pacquiao was shown to have the worst attendance record among senators in the 17th Congress, although he still managed to enact four laws.
+In June 2019, data released by the Philippine Senate showed that Manny Pacquiao had the worst attendance record among all senators in the 17th Congress.
+Despite this poor attendance, he managed to enact four laws from the bills he filed.

-In July 2019, at the age of 40, Manny Pacquiao became the oldest welterweight world champion in history and the first four-time welterweight champion after defeating Keith Thurman to win the WBA (Super) welterweight title.
+In July 2019, at the age of 40, Manny Pacquiao became the oldest welterweight world champion in history and the first boxer to become a recognized four-time welterweight champion by defeating Keith Thurman and winning the WBA (Super) welterweight title.

-On July 20, 2019, Manny Pacquiao became the oldest welterweight boxing world champion when he claimed the WBA Welterweight title at 40 years and 215 days old, earning him a Guinness World Record.
+On July 20, 2019, Manny Pacquiao became the oldest welterweight boxing world champion when he claimed the WBA Welterweight title at the age of 40 years and 215 days.

-On December 11, 2019, Manny Pacquiao controversially graduated from the University of Makati with a bachelor's degree in political science through the ETEEAP program.
+On December 11, 2019, Manny Pacquiao graduated from the University of Makati with a bachelor's degree in political science, majoring in local government administration.

-In 2019, Manny Pacquiao announced that he is "planning to own an NBA team" after his boxing retirement.
+In 2019, Manny Pacquiao announced his plans to own an NBA team after retiring from boxing.

-As early as June 2020, Manny Pacquiao's former promoter, Bob Arum, stated that Pacquiao told him of his intention to run for president in 2022.
+As early as June 2020, Manny Pacquiao's former promoter Bob Arum revealed that Pacquiao expressed his intention to run for president in 2022, leading to widespread speculations about a presidential bid.

-In December 2020, Manny Pacquiao became acting party president of PDP–Laban after Koko Pimentel resigned, leading to a dispute over the position later on.
+In December 2020, Manny Pacquiao became the acting party president of PDP–Laban after Koko Pimentel resigned.
+However, the position was later disputed between Pacquiao and Alfonso Cusi.

-During the COVID-19 pandemic in 2020, Manny Pacquiao collaborated with Jack Ma and the Alibaba Group to bring 50,000 COVID-19 test kits to the Philippines.
+During the COVID-19 pandemic in 2020, Manny Pacquiao collaborated with Alibaba Group co-founder Jack Ma to facilitate the delivery of 50,000 COVID-19 test kits to the Philippines through their respective charity foundations.

 In 2020, Manny Pacquiao became the leader of the then-ruling PDP–Laban party.